 Medicaid is a federally funded healthcare program that’s administered by the state where you live and covers many forms of birth control.

-The Centers for Medicare and Medicaid Services (CMS) estimates that around 12.2 million people were dually eligible for Medicare and Medicaid in 2018.
+The Centers for Medicare and Medicaid Services (CMS) estimates that around 12.2 million people were simultaneously enrolled in both Medicare and Medicaid in 2019.
 To find out if you’re eligible for Medicaid benefits, you can check here.

 If Medicare doesn’t cover the birth control method you need, you may want to check with the company that produces your preferred method.
 Some manufacturers offer discount programs and reduced costs to people who qualify.

-There may also be public or private reproductive health programs in your area that offer free or low-cost birth control.
+Public or private reproductive health programs in your area may also offer free or low cost birth control.
 Planned parenthood and your local public health clinic can be two good places to start.

 To find a public health clinic near you, you can type your location into the CDC’s health department search tool.

-If you need birth control to prevent pregnancy, you may need to consider switching to a Medicare Advantage plan that includes coverage of the birth control method you want to use.
+If you need birth control to prevent pregnancy, you may need to consider switching to a Medicare Advantage plan that covers the birth control method you want to use.

 To find out whether your plan covers your medications or devices, check with your plan administrator or consult your plan’s prescription drug formulary.